 The only thing that’s left is to decide if it’s going to be a passive or an auto-darkening helmet…

 The first welding helmet that I ever owned was a passive lens helmet.
 It had a tiny flip-up window, was very box-like, extremely uncomfortable – and cheap, the clincher for the broke college student I was back then.

-I consider myself fortunate to have started welding on a passive lens and not an ADF – I grew confident and skillful in my welding abilities very quickly, and formed a certain awareness of the joint and electrode, an almost subconscious connection.
+I consider myself fortunate to have started welding on a passive lens and not an auto-darkening filter (ADF) – I grew confident and skillful in my welding abilities very quickly and formed a certain awareness of the joint and electrode, an almost subconscious connection.

 Passive Welding Helmets

 These helmets are fitted with a fixed-shade (usually #10), standard glass viewing lens, which is coated with UV (ultraviolet), and IF (infrared) protection.
 The process of welding with these helmets involves nodding the helmet up and down to be able to inspect the weld puddle and reposition the torch between welds.

 - They are usually much cheaper than their auto-darkening counterparts.

 - They are lightweight and pretty comfortable, unless you’re tack welding or constantly nodding the helmet up and down, in which case you will feel some neck discomfort.

 - Lenses are easily and cheaply replaced, and it’s possible to purchase lenses with different shades and simply swap them out when needed.

 - No need for batteries, sensitivity controls, or anything extra.
 It’s just you and the helmet.